Is my Swiss salary enough to cover childcare costs?

 Childcare in your area – check fees and availability!

-While costs will vary, depending on where you live in Zug, expect to pay around 130 Francs per day for nursery costs for your preschooler or around 2500 per month for full-time day care, from 8-6pm, including lunch.
+While childcare costs will vary, depending on where you live in Zug, expect to pay around 130 Francs per day for nursery costs for your preschooler or around 2500 per month for full-time day care, from 8-6pm, including lunch.

 International schools also offer early years care.
 While fees are lower for early years (pre- kindergarten), these do usually not include lunch costs and hours are shorter.